-Your tutor will examine first the structural features of your draft: thesis, organization, and development of your argument.
-The tutor also will identify errors in grammar, mechanics, and style and work with you to revise them.
+Your tutor will examine the structural features of your draft: thesis, organization, and argument development.
+They will also identify issues in grammar, mechanics, and style and work with you to revise them.
 You are an active partner in this discussion; at no time will the tutor assume authorship of your writing.

 Submitting Your Draft

-Writers often get too close to their own writing and are not able to create the distance needed for critical review.
-Tutors can read your draft with that critical eye and then help you revise to make your writing clearer and more effective.
-Come prepared to participate actively in your conference.
-Your tutor will not make corrections on your paper or tell you what to say; rather, they will ask you questions and discuss your work with you so that you can develop your arguments and improve your writing on your own.
-You remain responsible for everything in your paper.
+Come prepared to participate actively.
+Your tutor will not make corrections on your paper or tell you what to say; rather, they'll ask you questions and discuss your work with you so that you can develop writing on your own.
 As the author, you decide whether to accept or reject the advice you receive.
 We maintain records of conferences and communicate with faculty about your work here.

 Office / Department Name